Homemade Mock Clotted Cream (5 Minutes, 3 Ingredients)

 This post may contain affiliate links.
 Please read our disclosure policy.

-Homemade clotted cream is the essential companion to scones at afternoon tea.
-While the traditional version takes hours, this easy recipe comes together in just 5 minutes with 3 simple ingredients.
+This homemade mock clotted cream is a quick, creamy substitute for traditional clotted cream and the perfect companion to warm scones.
+While authentic clotted cream is slowly heated for hours, this easy version comes together in just 5 minutes with 3 simple ingredients.

-If you love teatime, be sure to browse my Afternoon Tea Recipes for more recipes & inspiration.
+If you love teatime, be sure to browse my Afternoon Tea Recipes for more recipes and inspiration.

 Recipe Overview

-- Taste & Texture: Smooth, rich, creamy, and slightly sweet-similar to authentic clotted cream.
+- Taste & Texture: Smooth, rich, creamy, and slightly sweet - similar to traditional clotted cream.

 - Time: 5 minutes